NASCAR Driver Killed In Plane Crash: Couple Discover Plane And Bodies In Connecticut Woods

 The couple said they decided to take a walk through the woods and it was about an hour after they heard that noise that they came across the crash site.
 Carrie Carignan and her unnamed fiance’ also likened the noise of the crash to a dump truck opening up in the back and “gravel falling out.”

-She told Fox News that if they hadn’t taken that walk through the field, that plane they might not have been found for a while.
+She told Fox News that if they hadn’t taken that walk through the field, the plane might not have been found for a while.
 She said that no one knew about the accident until they discovered the wreckage.
 Carignan also said, “There was like two people dead inside the plane.
-It was so much all at once when they came upon the plane with the deceased pilot and passenger.
+It was so much all at once,” describing when they came upon the plane with the deceased pilot and passenger.

-The crash occurred shortly before 2 p.m. in a wooded arean, according to CBS News.
+The crash occurred shortly before 2 p.m. in a wooded area, according to CBS News.
 The two were flying in a Mooney M20C plane that went down on the border of Guilford and North Branford, Connecticut.

 Some of the top NASCAR names took to the social media sites to express their sadness over Christopher’s death, like Dale Earnhardt Jr., as seen below.